Aikido styles: Martial arts that use the term "aikido" but are different

 The above styles can trace their lineage through senior students back to the founder of aikido, Morihei Ueshiba.
 Two other prominent martial arts use the name aikido but are not directly related.
-They are Korindo aikido founded by Minoru Hirai (平井 稔 Hirai Minoru, 1903-1998) and Nihon Goshin aikido (日本護身合気道 Nihon Goshin Aikidō) founded by Shodo Morita 書道森田 (Though some speculate that Shodo Morita may have known or even trained with Morihei Ueshiba, we have no evidence)(Morita Shodo, fl. c.
+They are Korindo aikido founded by Minoru Hirai (平井 稔 Hirai Minoru, 1903-1998) and Nihon Goshin aikido (日本護身合気道 Nihon Goshin Aikidō) founded by Shodo Morita 書道森田.
+This school teaches select standing techniques of the Daitoryu Aikijujutsu Hiden Mokuroku and the striking techniques that are very similar to the Okinawan forms of karate such as Gojuryu.
+There is currently one large main group and several small groups teaching this style.
+(Though some speculate that Shodo Morita may have known or even trained with Morihei Ueshiba, we have no evidence)(Morita Shodo, fl. c.
 1930s-1962).
 These schools, with some historical justification, suggest that the name aikido is not the exclusive domain of arts derived from the teachings of Morihei Ueshiba.